Convert Python Script to Exe Using Pyinstaller

 This command will create an executable file in the dist folder without any dependencies, as all the dependency files are bundled in the .exe file because of the –onefile flag.

-This problem can be solve by using -w / –windowed flag in the pyinstaller.
+This problem can be solved by using the -w / –windowed flag in the pyinstaller.

 $ pyinstaller --onefile -w yourprogram.py